Dreaming of a GT-ometry

 Take an element \(g \in G\) and an arbitrary lifting \(\bar g \in H\), and in particular \(\bar g \in \piet(X)\) is a lifting of \(g\) in \(\piet(X)\).
 The outer action of \(g\) on \(\pigeom(X)\), and subsequently the action of \(g\) on geometric covers of \(X\), is induced by conjugation by \(\bar g\).
 Since \(H \cap \pigeom(X)\) is normal in \(H\) and \(\bar g \in H\), conjugacy by \(\bar g\) leaves it unchanged, so \(g\) acts trivially on the corresponding geometric cover. ■

-Let us mention that a rationally marked \(G\)-ometry is an extension of \(G\) by a profinite finitely generated group equipped with a splitting (defined up to conjugacy by an element of \(\pigeom(X)\)), that a marked cover (geometric or algebraic) is an open subgroup of a fundamental group (instead of a conjugacy class of subgroups), and that a rationally marked cover is an open subgroup \(H\) of \(\piet(X)\) which surjects onto \(G\), equipped with a splitting \(G \to H\), defined up to conjugacy by an element of \(\ker(H \to G)\).
+Let us mention that a rationally marked \(G\)-ometry is an extension of \(G\) by a profinite group which is topologically finitely generated, equipped with a splitting (defined up to conjugacy by an element of \(\pigeom(X)\)); that a marked cover (geometric or algebraic) is an open subgroup of a fundamental group (instead of a conjugacy class of subgroups), and that a rationally marked cover is an open subgroup \(H\) of \(\piet(X)\) which surjects onto \(G\), equipped with a splitting \(G \to H\), defined up to conjugacy by an element of \(\ker(H \to G)\).

 applications

-F. Pop3 has characterized \(G_{\Q}\) as the largest group which has outer actions on the geometric étale fundamental groups of all regular quasiprojective \(\mathbb{Q}\)-varieties, which are compatible with all \(\mathbb{Q}\)-morphisms.
+F. Pop3 has characterized \(G_{\Q}\) as the largest group which has outer actions on the geometric étale fundamental groups of all regular quasiprojective \(\mathbb{Q}\)-varieties, compatible with all \(\mathbb{Q}\)-morphisms.
 It seems then that understanding how different \(\GT\) and \(G_{\Q}\) actually are (and whether they are, actually, different) mostly amounts to understanding how often the outer Galois action on \(\pigeom\) can be extended into a \(\GT\)-action: each variety for which this is shown to be the case brings \(\GT\) “a little closer” to \(G_{\Q}\). (notably, Ihara and Matsumoto have proved such extension results for algebraic configuration spaces4)

 One of the reasons why a geometry over \(\GT\) may be of use is because it transforms this question into a (virtually) geometrical question: we are mostly looking at the “"”fields””” of definition of \(G_{\Q}\)-ometries, and trying to show that they are actually “defined over \(\GT\)”, i.e. that \(\GT\) has an outer action on the geometric fundamental group that extends the Galois action.
 This rephrases the question in a language more familiar to algebraic geometers.
 An understanding as to how far this idea of “synthetic”, “group-based”, “scheme-free” algebraic geometry can be pushed, and in particular an attempt to construct various varieties (moduli spaces in particular) directly in the language of \(G\)-ometries (or a more sophisticated version of that idea), could be a useful tool to see how the methods usually used to compute fields of definition of varieties (notably, descent criteria) may admit generalizations, or philosophical equivalents, in this language.